RuiAAPeres/iOSArchitecture/README.md

 Versions
 ====================================

+**1.3**

+Added an example on how branding can be achieved and architected inside an iOS application.
+As explained on the commit message, different strategies can be putted in place, depending on how you want to Brand.
+For example, some branding besides images, also change the overall layout of the UI (position of the elements on the screen).

+In this case I use a class called `RPBrandingCluster` responsible for returning a `Class` that is able to respond to certain messages (in this case a `Class` that complies with the `RPImagesBrandingProtocol` protocol).
+The use of a protocol + Class, makes it easier to use (as the class in the end of the day acts as a Factory) and flexibility to add, in the future, other brands.

+**.

 **1.2**

 An object of type `id <RPSportsBoundaryProtocol>` can now the be injected into the `RPSportsFeedViewController` (you can see this as he complies to the `RPDataSourceManagerInjection` protocol).
 By default it will be used `RPDataSourceManager`.
 This is specially useful for Unit Testing, as you can inject a mock one.
 I also added an example of how to do it on the test suite (check the `RPSportsFeedViewControllerTesting.m` and `RPMockDataSourceManager`).
 The `RPSportsBoundaryProtocol` is now expecting an object (as the method `-(void)yahooSportsFeedWithCompletion:(RPYahooSportsCompletionBlock)completionBlock` is an instance one)